SmartMobilityAlgorithms/book/_sources/content/EvolutionaryComputingAlgorithms/index.md

 GAs handle a population of individuals (solutions).
 The probability of selecting a bad solution is reduced by handling multiple good solutions.
 The population evolves from one iteration to the next according to selection and the search operators (genetic operators).

-SGA can be thought of as GA where the population size is only one.
+SA can be thought of as GA where the population size is only one.
 The current solution is the only individual in the population.
 As there is only one individual, there is no crossover, but only mutation.
-As a matter of fact this is the primal difference between SGA and GA.
+As a matter of fact this is the primal difference between SA and GA.
-SGA produces a new solution by changing only one solution with a local move, while GA produces solutions by fusing two different solutions.
+SA produces a new solution by changing only one solution with a local move, while GA produces solutions by fusing two different solutions.